seg4lt/rs-redis-mini/README.md

 - [ ] Refactor the code so it is more redable.
   - At one point, I started to rush and focus only on making test pass 😅.
+- [ ] I am using clone everywhere, is there a better way to do this?

 ## Tips